w35l3y/hassio-addons/whatsapp/README.md

 ## About

-WhatsApp for Home Assistant uses [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js/) to access WhatsApp WEB in background.
-That said, it won't work too well with another concurrent session open.
+WhatsApp for Home Assistant uses [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js/) to access WhatsApp WEB in background.<br />That said, it won't work too well with another concurrent session open.

 ## How to use it